maxiuyuan/Chatbot/README.md

-# Chatbo
+# Chatbot
-Personal Chatbot to send me weather, NBA scores and more!
+Personal Chatbot to send me weather, outfits, NBA scores and more!